BDFife/Ping/README.md

 ## Known Issues

 * Missing intro/opening screen
-* Bricks do not dissapear when struck
+* Bricks do not disappear when struck
 * No score
 * Paddle 'english' not implemented
 * Bouncing against the side of a brick is not supported